cyberark/cyberark-aws-auto-onboarding/README.md

 # Features
-- Automatic onboarding and management of new AWS Linux instances for SSH keys upon spin up
+- Automatic onboarding and management of new AWS instances upon spin up
-- Automatic deletion of AWS instance accounts upon spin down
+- Automatic de-provision accounts for terminated AWS instances

 # Prerequisites